rajat1712/rajat1712/README.md

-- 🔭 I’m currently working on Competitive Programming/Data Structures and Algorithms
+- 🔭 Currently working on Competitive Programming/Data Structures and Algorithms
-- 🌱 I’m currently learning Javascript
+- 🌱 Currently learning Javascript
 - 📫 How to reach me: rbatra_be17@thapar.edu or https://www.linkedin.com/in/rajat-batra17/
 - ⚡ Fun fact: I can reverse a Linked List :)
 -->